mikefsway/withoutfire/README.md

     <li>The withoutfire.py file is commented in some detail to indicate which settings you can tweak.</li>
 </ol>

+Note: I've also operated this with an additional short strong of orange USB-powered fairy lights underneath more translucent plastic (a cut open milk bottle!).
+They make the overall light brighter and more widespread, which could be better for less shaded areas such as an open fireplace.
+But they do make the flickering less prominent.

 ![Image of Pi in milk bottle](/images/bottle.png?raw=true)

 ## Sound